XMUDeepLIT/Awesome-Self-Evolving-Agents/README.md

 - (NeurIPS'25) REASONING GYM: Reasoning Environments for Reinforcement Learning with Verifiable Rewards [[Paper]](https://neurips.cc/virtual/2025/loc/san-diego/poster/121745)
 - (ICLR'26) Gem: A gym for agentic llms [[Paper]](https://arxiv.org/abs/2510.01051)
 - (arxiv'24) AgentGym: Evolving Large Language Model-based Agents across Diverse Environments [[Paper]](https://arxiv.org/abs/2406.04151)

-# 📚 Related Survey Papers
-- (arXiv 2024) A Survey on Self-Evolution of Large Language Models [[Paper]](https://arxiv.org/abs/2404.14387)
-- (TMLR 2026) A Survey of Self-Evolving Agents What, When, How, and Where to Evolve on the Path to Artificial Super Intelligence [[Paper]](https://arxiv.org/abs/2507.21046)
-- (arXiv 2025) A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems [[Paper]](https://arxiv.org/abs/2508.07407)

 # 🏆 Benchmarks